 Summer is the time to let your curls thrive—the moisture in the air creates the perfect environment for them.
-Though your curls definitely love flying free, frizz loves flying along with them and it can really kill your carefree vibe during the season that calls for it the most.
+Though your curls love flying free, frizz loves flying along with them and it can kill your carefree vibe during the season that calls for it the most.
 Well, not to worry, curly girls: we’ve rounded up the best frizz-busting hacks for your hair type.

 Keep scrolling and be prepared to say goodbye to frizz in 3…2…1…

-Get A Great Cut From A Curly Hair Specialist
+Get a Great Cut From a Curly Hair Specialist

-A stylist who specializes in curly hair is your best friend, and you should seek one out, if you haven’t done so already.
+A stylist who specializes in curly hair is your best friend, and you should seek one out if you haven’t done so already.
 Curls fall into a different shape and need a different kind of TLC, so you should find salons that are known for curls, or have a specific stylist who is trained in catering to them.

 Co-washing is short for “conditioner washing” and is defined by cleansing your strands with conditioner only, instead of shampoo and conditioner.
 This technique is a great way to lock in moisture and keep your curls nourished, both on the exterior and interior, though it should be done in moderation.
 Carol’s Daughter Hair Milk is one of the brand’s most popular lines, and its Co-Wash Cleansing Conditioner ($18) will leave your hair refreshed and revived.

-Find Out Your Frizz Forecast
+Find out Your Frizz Forecast

 Weather is one of the biggest factors when it comes to frizz, thus site Naturally Curly has created a “Frizz Forecast” that matches up the weather in your area with your hair type.
 If you’re heading out for a date or special occasion, this will help you plan and make a final decision on how to style your strands.
-Check it out here.

-Dry Your Hair With A T-Shirt
+Dry Your Hair With a T-Shirt

 A t-shirt is much gentler than a towel, thus try using one to dry your hair after washing to reduce frizz and breakage.